hetslop/hetslop/README.md

 - all my socials are private, and so is my personal life. you may ask for one, but i will ask for your age first, as none of them are sfw. you must be of legal age — please understand!

 byf:
-- i have bipolar + cptsd and im very insufferable to talk with because i will literally say "huh" and ask you to elaborate many times
+- i have bipolar
+- conduct disorder + sud diagnosed as a teen which is really important information!! if ur stranger and uncomfortable with that, i am fud (free to block)

 dni:
 - basic dni criteria